daffzarco/Tiny_earthling/_posts/2017-09-07-the-rule-of-3s--packing-minimally.md

 **Packing minimal has many advantages:**

+* Cheaper flights when traveling with only carry on

+* It gets your creative juices going, when you have to think about the many different ways to outfit what you have&nbsp;

+* Also, people tend to forget this, washing machines are universal and normally inexpensive in most countries

 **But most importantly:**

 ***You spend less time in the morning figuring out what to wear and getting yourself out that door exploring.***